 On May 28, 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 This new standard was issued in conjunction with the International Accounting Standards Board (IASB) and is designed to create a single, principles-based process by which all businesses calculate revenue.
 The core principle of this standard is that an entity should recognize revenue for the transfer of goods or services equal to the amount that it expects to be entitled to receive for those goods or services.
 The standard also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in judgments, and assets recognized from costs incurred to obtain or fulfill a contract.
 The new standard replaces numerous individual, industry-specific revenue rules found in generally accepted accounting principles in the United States.
-We are required to adopt this standard on September 1, 2018, and apply the new guidance during interim periods within fiscal 2019.
-The new standard may be adopted using the "full retrospective" or "modified retrospective" approach.
-We are continuing to assess the impact of adopting ASU 2014-09 on our financial position, results of operations, and related disclosures, and we have not yet determined the method of adoption nor the full impact that the standard will have on our reported revenue or results of operations.
-We currently believe that the adoption of ASU No. 2014-09 will not significantly change the recognition of revenues associated with the delivery of onsite presentations and facilitator material sales.
-However, the recognition of revenues associated with intellectual property licenses, such as our All Access Pass, and other revenue streams may be more significantly impacted by the new standard.
-The Company will continue to assess the new standard along with industry trends and additional interpretive guidance, and it may adjust its implementation plan accordingly.
-We do not expect the adoption of ASU 2014-09 to have any impact on our operating cash flows.
+We will adopt this standard on September 1, 2018, and apply the new guidance during interim periods within fiscal 2019.
+We plan to adopt ASU No. 2014-09 using the "modified retrospective" approach.
+Based upon our current analysis of ASU No. 2014-09, we do not believe the new standard will significantly change the recognition of revenue associated with the delivery of onsite presentations, facilitator material sales, international licensee royalty revenues, or the majority of our smaller revenue streams, such as shipping and handling revenues.
+These revenue streams currently comprise approximately three-fourths of our expected fiscal 2018 revenue.